jmcuneo/cs4241-guides/using.webaudio_and_canvas.md

 audioCtx = new AudioContext()
 osc  = audioCtx.createOscillator()

-// filters don't work well with sine oscillators... osc.type = 'sawtooth'
+// filters don't work well with sine oscillators
+// (See the previous example for more context.) osc.type = 'sawtooth'

 gainNode = audioCtx.createGain()